 Relegating a specific hobby or pursuit to people of a single gender limits our potential as human beings.
-It’s confusing and frustrating for children.
-And, for nonbinary people, being assessed and separated in this way is awkward at best and agonizingly painful at worst.
+For nonbinary people, being assessed and separated in this way is awkward at best and agonizingly painful at worst.
 We have to do better.

 I spent close to fifty years trying really hard to be what I thought was considered normal, and frequently fell short of the mark.
 The more I tried to bend myself to society’s standard, the more abnormal I felt.
 Then, I had an epiphany.